Skip to main content

 Day-to-day tasks

-As a construction site supervisor, you would:
+As a construction site supervisor, you could:

-• agree inspection procedures with subcontractors
+• plan site inspections with subcontractors

 • examine building plans to make sure they meet set standards